Algeria Food Guide

 Bourek (بريك)

-A crispy, deep-fried pastry filled with various ingredients like meat, cheese, or vegetables.
+A crisp, deep-fried pastry that comes filled with meat, cheese or vegetables.

 Allergens: